Developing Approaches for Closing the Feedback Loop for Meaningful Public Participation

 EXAMPLES

-• Parliament of South Africa publishing reports on mobile sessions, meetings and visits on parliamentary website.
+• Parliament of South Africa: Publishing reports on mobile sessions, meetings and visits on the parliamentary website

-• Scottish Parliament Your priorities and citizen input tools with AI determining toxic input and hate speech
+• Scottish Parliament: Citizen Space and Your Priorities, citizen-input tools with AI determining toxic input and hate speech

 • Public hearings and mobile committee sessions